 - Botulinum Toxins: Botox injection in the selected muscles of the upper lip can help to release the lip to some extent.
 These muscles are levator labi superioris alaeque nasi and depressor septae nasi.
 In extensive cases it can be injected in Levator anguli oris, zygomaticus major and minor.If it is injected excessively or in orbicularis oris it can lead to weakness of upper lip and unnatural smile.

 - Filler Injections for Upper Lip: In some selected patients upper lip volume can be increased to cover some part of the gum.
 Commonly used fillers are Juvederm, Restylane, Teosyal etc. Excessive filler can cause unnatural results.

 - Dental Procedures: Dental procedures such as gingivectomy and orthodontics to change the angle of teeth can help improve the gummy smile

 - Le Forte I Osteotomy or Maxillary Reduction or Maxillary Impaction: This is an extensive surgical procedure performed in selected individuals.
 It involves intraoral approach and osteotomy of maxilla bone and removal of desired amount of bone to shorten the height of maxilla.
 This gives a dramatic improvement but has a long healing period.

 - Upper Bulcus Sulcus Reduction: It is also called as gingivobuccal advancement.
-It is performed under local anaesthesia.
+It is performed under local anesthesia.
 The upper buccal cavity is reduced by removal of buccal mucosa and part of gingival.
-The leavtor muscles are partially released and the mucosa is advanced to the new gingival margin.
-The wound is closed with dissolvable vicryl sutures.
-The patient can resume work from 2-5 days depending upon the healing process.
+The levator muscles are partially released and the mucosa is advanced to the new gingival margin.
+The wound is closed with dissolvable vinyl sutures.
+The patient can resume work from two to five days depending upon the healing process.